 As well as the careful restoration of the two original Grade II listed Regency villas and a Victorian schoolhouse, new St George's Place buildings have been designed to fit harmoniously with the surroundings.
-This unique retirement development was previously the home of the Royal School for the Deaf Children.
+This unique retirement development was previously the home of the Royal School for Deaf Children.
 The General Institution for the Instruction of the Deaf and Dumb started in Birmingham in 1814 and moved on Church Road, Edgbaston in 1815.
-One hundred twenty years later it was renamed as the Royal School for Deaf Children.
+120 years later it was renamed as the Royal School for Deaf Children.
 The school closed in 1984.

 For those with a preference for the vibrancy and bustle of city life, Audley St George’s Place is perfectly situated near the centre of Birmingham with easy access to concerts, theatres, galleries and shops.

 With roots that extend all the way back to the Domesday Book, historical Edgbaston was also home to J.R.R.
 Tolkien during his teenage years, with Perrott’s Folly and the Waterworks Tower said to have provided inspiration for part of his The Lord of the Rings trilogy.